We offer students a wide range of research,

 - Express an interest in a career in clinical practice, administration, supervision, teaching or research in the vocational rehabilitation of persons with disabilities, especially persons with severe disabilities

-- Agree to participate in an internship at Georgia Vocational Rehabilitation Agency (GVRA), with a specialty caseload that includes people with mental illness and other disabilities.
+- Agree to participate in an internship at Georgia Vocational Rehabilitation Agency (GVRA).

 Georgia State University Requirements: